 As a more traditional and slightly more mature man, this sometimes irks me.
-Don’t get me wrong, I’m on LinkedIn and Twitter, I post regularly and am a big fan of the emoji.
+Don’t get me wrong, I’m on LinkedIn and am a fan of the emoji.
 However, I also like to talk to people in a manner where I can hear their actual voice!

 Of course, it’s not just social media.
 Much communication goes on within companies on a day-to-day basis, and much of it by email.
 It’s easier to sit there and type, and everyone has a nice audit trial.
 However, it also means that important messages can get lost in the immense traffic.
 If you’re emailing staff about your benefits, particularly your pension scheme, it can be extraordinarily difficult to get your message across successfully.
 For many employers, the workplace pension scheme is their largest cost after salaries, but it’s notoriously difficult to get staff to engage with it.

 All of that said, there are some very good reasons why we rush to digital communications:

 I read an article the other day that said a face-to-face request was 34 times as likely to be successful than an email.
 People respond to people; a human action gets a human reaction.
 So, what is it about face-to-face communication that’s so important and valuable?

 If you expect someone to make a financial decision, you must have their full attention, they must trust you to handle their money and should understand the action they’re undertaking.
 In terms of your workplace pension scheme, employees are not likely to proactively make decisions about how much to pay in or where to invest, if there are any misunderstandings.